Governance artifacts

 Public specification of interpretive governance

-Public specification.
 This page constitutes the normative specification of interpretive governance.
 It defines the perimeter, scope, minimum compliance rules, and structuring artifacts of the corpus.
 It is neither a pedagogical page nor an analytical article, but a formal declaration of framework.

-Status: Versioned public artifact
+Status: versioned public artifact

 Version: 1.0